briansimiyuj/doctor-appointment-app/README.md

 Footer component will have a logo and a paragraph, footer menu, contact section, and a copyright section.

   1. Create a Footer component and mount it on Script component after the routes

+    a.
+Create left side of the footer which will have a logo and a paragraph